Achraf-saadali/Food-Inspection/README.md

 18% validation
 ```

-The split is inherited from the dataset source rather than being a random split created specifically for this project.

-This provides reproducibility between experiments, although it does not necessarily guarantee perfect class stratification.
+The split is inherited from the dataset source rather than constructed as a random split for this project.
+This provides reproducibility between experiments, although it does not necessarily guarantee balanced representation across classes.

-### Possible splitting strategies
+### Alternative splitting strategies

 #### Random split

 Each image is independently assigned to training or validation.

-**Advantages:**

-* Simple
-* Fast
-* Easy to reproduce

-**Limitation:**
+**Advantages:** simple, fast, easy to reproduce.

-Rare classes can become over- or under-represented.
+**Limitation:** rare classes can become over- or under-represented.

 #### Stratified split

 The class distribution is preserved between training and validation.
 This is preferable when working with a strongly imbalanced dataset.

 #### Scenario/source-based split